mesonbuild/meson/docs/markdown/Builtin-options.md

 | werror                                 | false         | Treat warnings as errors                                       | no             | yes               |
 | wrap_mode {default, nofallback,<br>nodownload, forcefallback, nopromote} | default | Wrap mode to use                 | no             | no                |
 | force_fallback_for                     | []            | Force fallback for those dependencies                          | no             | no                |

+#### Details for `backend`

+Several build file formats are supported as command runners to build the configured project.
+Meson prefers ninja by default, but platform-specific backends are also available for better IDE integration with native tooling:
+Visual Studio for Windows, and xcode for macOS.
+It is also possible to configure with no backend at all, which is an error if you have targets to build, but for projects that need configuration + testing + installation allows for a lighter automated build pipeline.

 #### Details for `buildtype`